-How To Make a Flocked Christmas Tree
+How To Flock a Christmas Tree

 Make your Christmas tree look like it was plucked straight out of a winter wonderland with these easy flocking techniques.